finos/morphir/docs/snowpark/snowpark-backend-generation.md

 Notice that language constructs are converted to DataFrame expression.
 For example in the way the `if` expression was converted to a combination of [`when`](https://docs.snowflake.com/ko/developer-guide/snowpark/reference/scala/com/snowflake/snowpark/functions$.html#when(condition:com.snowflake.snowpark.Column,value:com.snowflake.snowpark.Column):com.snowflake.snowpark.CaseExpr) and [`otherwise`](https://docs.snowflake.com/ko/developer-guide/snowpark/reference/scala/com/snowflake/snowpark/CaseExpr.html#otherwise(value:com.snowflake.snowpark.Column):com.snowflake.snowpark.Column) calls.

-#### Conventions for functions from values to lists of records
+### Pattern for functions from values to lists of records

-If the function doesn't receive a DataFrame but produces lists of records, the strategy for code generation changes .
-In this case the convention assumes that an array of semi-structured objects is being created instead of a DataFrame.
+If the function doesn't receive a DataFrame but produces lists of records, the strategy for code generation changes.
+In this case the pattern assumes that an array of semi-structured objects is being created instead of a DataFrame.

 For example: